 GeneCards Summary for CREM Gene

 CREM (CAMP Responsive Element Modulator) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and cAMP response element binding protein binding.
-An important paralog of this gene is ATF1.
+Diseases associated with CREM include Myasthenic Syndrome, Congenital, 9, Associated With Acetylcholine Receptor Deficiency and Fibrous Histiocytoma.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and core promoter sequence-specific DNA binding.
+An important paralog of this gene is CREB1.

 Transcriptional regulator that binds the cAMP response element (CRE), a sequence present in many viral and cellular promoters.
 Isoforms are either transcriptional activators or repressors.
 Plays a role in spermatogenesis and is involved in spermatid maturation (PubMed:10373550).

 [Isoform 6]: May play a role in the regulation of the circadian clock: acts as a transcriptional repressor of the core circadian component PER1 by directly binding to cAMP response elements in its promoter.